X2Cscope/X2Cscope_blinky_dsPIC33CK_LVMC.X/readme.md

 The X2Cscope tool using the UART to transfer data from and to the HW.
 To use this feature follow the steps:

-1. Verify if X2Cscope plug-in is installed within MPLAVB X
+1. Verify if X2Cscope plug-in is installed within MPLAB X
 2. Open X2Cscope

 ![Open X2C MCC](doc/open_X2Cscope.png)